katieclauswell/portfolio/README.md

 ## Aspirational Features
 - Using GAN to generate headshots each time the user refreshes the page.
-- Upgrade hero to something a bit cooler.
+- Upgrade the landing page to something a bit cooler.
 Some ideas:
   - Dynamic based on current weather.
   - Parallax artwork.
   - P5.js artwork with movement.

+## Credits
+A big shoutout to [anderoonies](https://github.com/anderoonies) for helping me with the dithering on the webcam image. :raised_hands:

 Thanks for stopping by! :v: